Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

  with `adb devices`

- You can also check the reverse set-up with `adb reverse --list`
+ You can also check the reverse setup with `adb reverse --list`
 :::

 > This works for both emulators and real devices connected via USB or WiFi